vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

    'clientip' and 'user' in the attribute dictionary of the LogRecord.
    If these are missing, the message will not be logged because a string formatting exception will occur.
-So in this case, you always need to pass the *extra* dictionary with these keys.
+So in this case, you always need to pass the 	- extra* dictionary with these keys.

    While this might be annoying, this feature is intended for use in specialized circumstances, such as multi-threaded servers where the